 2. A pick device or a cursor

-Help the audience to follow your thought, pointing a virtual pointer to the desired items on the slide.
+Help the audience follow your thought, pointing a virtual pointer to the slide’s desired items.

 Highlight essential points on slides right in front of the audience with the pencil tool.
 You can take a chance and invite them to underline something or write on your slides.